yasinfallahati/Yasin_information/README.md

-# Yasin Fallahati — Portfolio
+# Yasin Fallahati — yasin_information

 An editorial, dark-first portfolio for an AI and backend developer.
 Built with React and Vite, deployed through GitHub Pages, and synced with the repositories pinned on GitHub.